Users are responsible for the legal and ethical use of our outputs.

 For most people asking "how do I change lyrics for free," the answer they actually need is "spend $9 and save 10 hours of frustration."
 Here's when paying makes sense.

 You're doing more than one song.
 At $9/month unlimited, ChangeLyric becomes cheaper than the free route the moment you factor in time.
-One song takes 15-20 minutes versus 4-8 hours with free tools.
+The Overdub bulk swap takes roughly 15-20 minutes of active work versus 4-8 hours of free-tool wrangling, and the rest of your time is in your DAW polishing the output rather than fighting installs.

 You need professional quality output.
 Free tiers give you lower-quality generations and limited iterations.
-The V3 engine delivers improved output with stem separation for proper mixing.
-The difference is audible, especially if your audience is listening on anything better than phone speakers.
+ChangeLyric delivers a cleaner demo base with stem separation for proper mixing in your DAW.
+Pair it with the voice changer (and Suno or V2 Horizon on tougher polyphonic sections) and the difference is audible, especially if your audience is listening on anything better than phone speakers.

 Bottom Line